sentinel1909/jeff-mitchell-dev-v2/content/_index.md

 ### What's New

-Added a link to [John's Codes](https://johns.codes).
-Great post there about building a chess engine in Zig, which has me thinking about doing something similar...in Rust.

-Note that the form on the Contact page is active and will send me an email via Web3Forms.
-I spent some time today to make the layout look a little better.
+I'm going to spend some time over the next while and update some of the very old content I started to write in the spring of 2022.
+I know a lot more about Rust now and I think it's high time some of this old content be freshened.

 ### Rust Crate of the Week

 The Rust crate of the week is [opendal](https://crates.io/crates/opendal).
 I'm using it, together with Shuttle, to explore using Cloudflare R2 storage to host assets, such as markdown posts for a blog.
-In the future I hope to also use Cloudflare R2 for hosting photos...as I want to build a photography oriented blog.
+In the future I hope to also use Cloudflare R2 for hosting photos...as I want to build a photography oriented blog...eventually. :)

+### Special Announcements

+The [Christmas Code Hunt](https://www.shuttle.dev/cch) from Shuttle is on for 2024!